karmab/kcli/doc/index.rst

 You can use additional parameters for the kubevirt section:

--  context: the k8s context to use
+-  context: the k8s context to use.
--  pool: your default storageclass. can also be set as blank, if no storage class should try to bind pvcs
+-  pool: your default storageclass. can also be set as blank, if no storage class should try to bind pvcs.
--  host: k8s api node .Also used for tunneling ssh (and consoles)
+-  host: k8s api node .Also used for tunneling ssh (and consoles).
--  port: k8s api port
+-  port: k8s api port.
--  ca_file: optional certificate path
+-  ca_file: optional certificate path.
 -  token: token, either from user or service account.
 -  tags: additional tags to put to all created vms in their *nodeSelector*.
 Can be further indicated at profile or plan level in which case values are combined.
 This provides an easy way to force vms to run on specific nodes, by matching labels.
 -  multus: whether to create vms on multus backed networks.
-Defaults to true
+Defaults to true.
 -  cdi: whether to use cdi.
 Defaults to true.
-A check on whether cdi is actually present will be performed
+A check on whether cdi is actually present will be performed.

-You can use the following indications to gather context, create a suitable service account and retrieve its associated token
+You can use the following indications to gather context, create a suitable service account and retrieve its associated token:

 To list the context at your disposal